Philipp-Schmelzer/Master-Thesis/README.md

 4. Install and initialise the necessary R packages for both the R-Code and the Shiny R implementation.
 5. Execute the R code.
 6. Start the application in either the "global.R", "server.R" or "ui.R" file.

+The web application is optimised for full screen use on a 13 inch screen.
+On smaller screens, there may be some displacement of the user interface.